Models¶

 This is actually very simple and also comes with defaults.
 When creating a model

-object is not declared, it will pluralise the python class.
+if a tablename field in the Meta object is not declared, it will pluralise the python class.

 Model without table name¶